01709 524302

 Through our detailed knowledge of the Early Years educational sector, we have an excellent understanding of the children in our care, which is assisted by strong partnerships with parents.
 If we were to identify any potential concerns or delays with a child we would act appropriately and swiftly.

-We use an “All About Me” sheet to gain information about new children when they start with us, we use Babysdays online system to record any wow moments, daily photos of the children and observations.
+We use an “All About Me” sheet to gain information about new children when they start with us, we use Babysdays online system to record any wow moments, daily photos of the children and any observations.
 We also hold termly focus meetings with each parent to discuss their child’s development and how they can support their child’s learning at home.
 Next steps are discussed together to ensure parents always know what their child is learning while at nursery.

 When children leave our setting for the next step in their learning journey, the impact of our curriculum should ensure that they are confident, self-assured, emotionally regulated school ready children.